 And it’s not just the physical (and for many of us – emotional!) loss of poultry.

 After the first couple of attacks, your hens will know hungry predator eyes are stalking them.
 Stalked and hunted birds are stressed birds – and excessive stress is the very thing you’ve wanted to protect them from in the first place!

-If you're worried about your chickens flying the coop and hopping your fence, then give them one less reason to leave.
+If you're worried about your turkeys, poultry, or chickens flying the coop and hopping your fence, then give them one less reason to leave.
 Give them delicious chicken treats!